-- To stimulate hair growth, add 5–10 drops of spikenard essential oil to my Homemade Conditioner recipe.
+- To stimulate hair growth, add 5–10 drops of spikenard essential oil to this Homemade Conditioner recipe.

-- When used topically, it is safe to apply spikenard directly to the skin.
+- When used topically, it is safe to apply this essential oil directly to the skin.
 You can also mix it with a carrier oil, like coconut or jojoba oil.

 - For internal use, only use very high-quality oil brands.
 You can add a drop of spikenard to water or mix it with a smoothie.

-- To boost immune system, add 1 drop of high-quality spikenard oil to my Immune-Boosting Smoothie Recipe.
+- To boost the immune system, add 1 drop of a high-quality spikenard oil to an Immune-Boosting Smoothie Recipe.

 DIY Spikenard Tea Recipe

 To make your own spikenard tea, use a handful of spikenard roots that have been washed thoroughly.
 Then add them to boiling water and let it infuse for about five minutes or longer for better results.
 Drain the liquid and drink it hot or cold.
 It’s best to prepare a new tea every 3–4 days because it loses its health benefits after some time.

 When you store your tea, it’s best to keep it in the refrigerator.
 Spikenard tea is beneficial to your health because it has anti-inflammatory properties and it kills bacteria, infections or fungi inside the body.
 It also helps lower blood pressure, ease your mind and boost your immune system.